microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

     - jdk.SystemProcess
   - A path to a custom jfc configuration file on the file system.

-`customCpuProfile` - This configuration will be used in the event of a cpu profile is requested.
+`cpuTriggeredSettings` - This configuration will be used in the event of a cpu profile is requested.
 This can be one of:
 - "profile" (default value).
 Uses the `profile` jfc configuration that ships with JFR.

 - "profile_without_env_data".
 Uses a profile similar to the `profile` jfc configuration that ships with JFR, however